-General Electives: (24)
+General Electives

-12 semester hours must be 3000 or 4000 level courses.
+A minimum of 15 semester hours must be 3000 or 4000 level courses.
 Nine semester hours of electives must be taken outside of criminal justice.
 One- and two-credit physical activity courses (with the prefixes PEL, PEM, PEN) cannot be included as part of the hours needed for graduation.
 Independent study courses may not be taken outside of criminal justice.